-The downside is that you have to deal with the unpredictable weather.
-It was fine (sort of) for us as we had time to spare, but if you are only going for two or three days you may be bummed out if you can’t access some of the roads due to ice and snow.
-A lot of the hiking trails were impossible to manage and there was even a giant rockslide that cut off the Zion Canyon Road for several days!
+The downside is that you have to deal with unpredictable weather.
+It was fine (sort of) for us as we had time to spare, but if you are only going for two or three days you may be bummed out if you can't access some of the roads due to ice and snow.
+A lot of the hiking trails were impossible to manage and there was even a giant rockslide that cut off Zion Canyon Road for several days!

 We were particularly bummed out with how often the Kolob Canyon road was closed.
 It is higher in elevation, but it seemed to be no more difficult to clear than the Zion-Mt.
 Carmel Tunnel Road, yet it was closed more times than it was open.
 We were lucky to get in there three times over the two weeks we were there, we would have liked to have gone more, the views are stunning.

 We settled on a few sunrises and sunsets in the main part of Zion National Park along with day trips to Kanab, Page, and Snow Canyon State Park.

 I love the temples and thrones area behind the museum (P.S. great bathrooms in that building!).
 The view is just breathtaking.
 Standing out in the field, you definitely feel small.
 We visited one evening just before sunset, following a few mule deer into the pasture.

 Two days later after a storm came through, the tops of the cliffs looked like this:

 I was entranced by the color of the Virgin River.
 When it was storming it was a terrible shade of milk chocolate brown.

 But when the weather cleared I fell in love with the turquoise-green shade that ran under the Virgin River Bridge.